saaste/bookmark-manager/README.md

 Bookmark Manager aims to be as accessible as possible.
 It should have a pretty a quite good screen reader support, but if have an idea how to make it even better, feel free to file an issue!

+**The app is still under heavy development.
+Breaking changes are quite likely.**

 ## How to run
 1. Copy the following example files:
    - bookmarks.db.example ➔ bookmarks.db